isDynamics/EdiHeadyTrack/README.md

 ## About
 EdiHeadyTrack is a Python package for measuring head kinematics using markerless head pose detection methods.
 The current implementation primarily uses the FaceMesh module of MediaPipe's Python API for facial landmark detection alongside OpenCV for handling simple computer vision tasks.

+Full documentation for EdiHeadyTrack can be found [here](https://ediheadytrack.readthedocs.io).

 ## Technologies
 Project is created with: